High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks

 In the proposed algorithm, the correlation matrix is decomposed with the singular value decomposition (SVD) algorithm only once at the beginning of the iteration and the correlation matrix inversion in \cite{lte_ic} is transformed into the division of the eigenvalues and the eigenvalues plus noise.

 In a real network, the time of arrival (TOA) differences between two BSs can be large.
 If the traditional SNR estimation algorithm is applied \cite{boumard03_snr_est}, and the TOA of the serving BS is applied to the neighboring BS, then the SNR estimation of the neighboring BS will be inaccurate due to the phase rotation caused by the delay difference.
-In such a case, the phase de-rotation is applied to the neighboring BS.
+In such cases, the phase de-rotation is applied to the neighboring BS.

 The detailed interference cancellation pseudo-algorithm is described in \cref{alg:sagemapic}.
-The algorithm needs to iterate for all the $M$ receiver antennas and all the $P$ CRS ports.
+The algorithm requires iteration for all the $M$ receiver antennas and all the $P$ CRS ports.